decentraland/documentation/content/creator/sdk7/debugging/report-bug.md

 ## Reporting a bug

-To report a bug, you'll need a GitHub account.
+To report a bug with the SDK, you'll need a GitHub account.
 Follow these steps:

 1. Visit the following link: [New Issue Page](https://github.com/decentraland/sdk/issues/new/choose)